AvivKermann/AvivKermann/README.md

 ## ⚡ Fun Facts
 - I’m a devoted **Neovim** enthusiast and enjoy customizing it to enhance productivity.
 - I love to create Neovim plugins for myself and other people.
+- You can check out my latest neovim plugin `spotipy.nvim` [Here](https://github.com/AvivKermann/spotipy.nvim)
 - When I’m not coding, you’ll find me windsurfing, navigating waves with the same passion I bring to problem-solving.

 ## 📫 Let’s Connect!